pochette en cuir matelassé

 Quilted leather pouch tutorial

-8. FLAP ASSEMBLY
+8. ASSEMBLING THE FLAP

 • Turn the outer body of the bag right side out.